Ph.D. University of California, Berkeley

 St. Paul, MN 55108

-My main interests are the ecology and mechanisms of symbiotic intereactions.
+My main interests are the ecology and mechanisms of symbiotic interactions.
 These symbiotic interactions may be between fungi-fungi, fungi-plants, or fungi-bacteria.
 They may also be between fungi-plants-bacteria or fungi-insects-plants.
 I am also interested in the taxonomy and systematics of fungi, in particular mushrooms and yeasts.

 Drivers of ectomycorrhizal diversity